NeedleInAJayStack/Units/README.md

 ## Conversion

 Only linear conversions are supported.
 The vast majority of unit conversions are simply changes in scale, represented by a single conversion coefficient, sometimes with a constant shift.
+Units that don't match this format (like currency conversions, which are typically time-based functions) are not supported.

 ### Coefficients